Bob Reitman: Commercial radio

 In the late 1960s Reitman moved to FM radio station WZMF, a small 3000 watt station in Menomonee Falls, WI, where he performed his first full-time radio show in the freeform style that allowed deejays to be their own program directors.
 His show was called "The Eleventh House", which is also the name of an LP he released in 1972 of spoken word poetry and music.
 Some listeners went to great lengths to pick up the weak signal, and the station's slogan was along the lines of "WZMF ...
 We're Hard To Get, But It's Worth It".
 Over the years he hosted shows at numerous other commercial radio stations in the Milwaukee area including: WAWA, WTOS, WQFM and WKTI, although as the years went on he had to relinquish the freeform style and mostly conform to the stricter programming formats enforced by commercially owned stations.
 In 1976 while at WQFM, Reitman set the Guinness Book of World Records for continuous broadcasting by staying on the air at Wisconsin State Fair Park for 222 hours and 22 minutes.
 In 1980 he teamed up with Gene Mueller, and the pair co-hosted the morning show at WKTI for over twenty-five years.
 They broadcast from the Soviet Union as well as from six Olympic games.
 They were known as well for their large scale pranks, such as advertising they would be dropping the very hot Christmas toy ‘Cabbage Patch dolls’ from the sky over the parking lot of the Milwaukee Brewers County Stadium.

 Retirement

 In 2006 Reitman retired from co-hosting the morning show at WKTI.
-He is currently hosting a new version of his old WUWM radio show, "It's Alright Ma, It's Only Music" with his son, Robert "Bobby" Reitman III once a week.
-The show airs on Thursdays at 8:00 pm and repeats on Saturdays at 9:00 pm on WUWM.
-Bruce Winter was instrumental in getting Reitman back on his original station, something he will always be grateful for.
+He hosted a new version of his old WUWM radio show, "It's Alright Ma, It's Only Music" with his son, Robert "Bobby" Reitman III once a week until his retirement on April 19, 2024.
 He has another son, John, and a daughter, Jessica.